ElMassimo/vite_ruby/docs/src/guide/troubleshooting.md

 Follow [this article][ulimit] for information on how to increase the limit of file descriptors in your OS.

+### CSS does not seem to reflect changes in dev

+Stylesheets are sent with [etags](https://en.wikipedia.org/wiki/HTTP_ETag) which allow a browser to cache the stylesheet until it changes.
+In development, a `Cache-Control: no-cache` header is also sent but unfortunately Safari does not respect the header and caches it anyways.
+The simplest way to work around the issue is to import the CSS directly into your javascript entry points.
+When the CSS is requested in this way it is requested with a query string that seems to break the cache.

 ## Fixed Issues

 ### Build not working in CI or Heroku